Frequently Asked Questions

 In addition, the University cooperates with dozens of excellent visiting faculty members and honorary professors from various Medical Schools and different countries.

-To maintain satisfactory student-teacher ratio, CMU has to appoint more qualified personnel as the student population grows rapidly.
+To maintain a satisfactory student-teacher ratio, CMU will have to appoint more qualified personnel as the student population grows.